trevor-vincent/disco4est/README.md

 ## Solver Details

 We use an in-house multigrid algorithm to precondition PETSc solvers.
-This multigrid algorithm can handle different smoothers (Chebyshev, Additive Schwarz... ) and different bottom solvers (p-multigrid, Krylov).
+This multigrid algorithm can handle different smoothers (Chebyshev, Additive Schwarz... ) and different bottom solvers (p-multigrid, Krylov, ...).
 We handle different topologies using the multi-block tree code p4est.
 We use the discontinuous Galerkin method to discretize the non-linear or linear elliptic PDEs.

 ## Prerequisites